A parade for Duke: Log haulers surprise boy battling cancer

 That’s when a friend of Hammons — another logger — had an idea.

 “He goes, ‘Why don’t we do a little truck parade?’
-I thought you know what, that’s something we can do, so let’s try.”
+I thought you know what, that’s something we can do, so let’s try,” Hammons said.

 So Hammons and his wife, Jamie, put the word out about the idea and soon a host of fellow log haulers and other colleagues and friends of the McGees signed on.
 The truck parade took place Saturday afternoon, and by all accounts, it was mission accomplished.